 There are many types of blood clots that can form.
-Our attorneys handle claims stemming from deep vein thrombosis (DVT).
-This condition results in blood clots flowing through the body and causing the lungs to receive inadequate oxygen.
+This medical condition results in blood clots flowing through the body.
+It deprives the lungs of oxygen.

 Common Causes of a DVT

 A blood clot can occur in the lower extremities, including the feet, ankle, calf, and legs or in the arms and shoulders.

 - An injury that causes a resulting blood clot

 - Surgery that damages a blood vessel

 - Reduced mobility and inactivity, like when sitting in the same position on airplane or in a vehicle for long periods of time